Yusei Kikuchi’s strong outing overshadowed by Mariners going hitless against the Orioles

-As they entered the finale of an eight-game homestand, Wednesday afternoon, the Mariners needed Yusei Kikuchi to give them innings — regardless of the outcome — to save an overworked and beat-up bullpen on the finale of the eight-game homestand.
+As they entered the finale of an eight-game homestand Wednesday afternoon, the Mariners needed Yusei Kikuchi to give them innings — regardless of the outcome — to save an overworked and beat-up bullpen.

-Kikuchi did just that for the Mariners on Wednesday afternoon, pitching seven innings for the third time this season and allowing the bullpen’s best and most-used relievers — Kendall Graveman, Rafael Montero, Nick Margevicius and Will Vest — to get two days of rest with an off day on Thursday before opening a three-game series vs. Texas at Globe Life Field.
+Kikuchi did just that, pitching seven innings for the third time this season and allowing the bullpen’s best and most-used relievers — Kendall Graveman, Rafael Montero, Nick Margevicius and Will Vest — to get two days of rest with an off day on Thursday before opening a three-game series vs. Texas at Globe Life Field.

-Of course, any real kudos for Kikuchi’s effort were fairly overshadowed by his starting counterpart — Baltimore lefty John Means — tossing a no-hitter in Baltimore’s 6-0 win.
+Of course, any real kudos for Kikuchi’s effort were overshadowed by his starting counterpart — Baltimore lefty John Means — tossing a no-hitter in Baltimore’s 6-0 win.

 Still Kikuchi’s manager was just as complimentary to his starter as he was to Means following the game.